- Scope of the Journal

 The abstract should state concisely the scientific problem(s) or hypotheses addressed in the Article, the approach taken to resolve it, and the key results.

-The text of Articles should be subdivided into the following sections: Introduction, Experimental Section, Results and Discussion, and Summary and Conclusions.
+The text of Articles should be subdivided into the following sections: Introduction, Experimental Section, Results and Discussion, and Conclusions.
 These sections should not be numbered in the manuscript.
 The Introduction should explicitly state the scientific problem(s) or hypotheses described in the article, and it should explain why this problem is of fundamental importance to the field of interface science.
 The Introduction should also give a concise and balanced account of the scientific literature that frames the content of the Article.
 The Experimental Section should contain a complete description only of the procedures and materials that are essential to understanding the Results and Discussion.
 Authors must emphasize any unexpected, new, and/or significant hazards or risks associated with the reported work.
 This information should be in the experimental details section of the article.
 Additional experimental details and lengthy discussions of procedures should be placed in the Supporting Information.
 The results and discussion should be combined within a single section.

 References and Footnotes

 References and explanatory notes should be grouped after the main text.
 They should be numbered consecutively in the order in which they are first mentioned in the text.
 References must be individually numbered.
 Unpublished references must be provided as Information for Review Only during the submission process.
 Self-citations are limited to 25% of the total, though exceptions can be made upon consultation with the editor.
 Editors reserve the right to limit the total number of citations and the number of self-citations.